 Rock climbing shoes (Velcro closure)

-Wearing the Velcro version of Black Diamond's Momentum
+Wearing the Velcro version of Black Diamond's Momentum | Credit: Adam McKibben

 Slippers provide one of the most comfortable, convenient types of closure, and they generally correlate with soft shoes that excel on friction slabs and in cracks.
 But slippers can stretch over time, and when that happens, there's no way to tighten them up.
-Interestingly, the work-around to this problem has resulted in a popular and aggressive design for steep climbing and bouldering.
-Modern slippers like the La Sportiva Skwama and Scarpa Instinct VS add a single Velcro strap near the ankle of the slipper, which offers a very comfortable and secure fit and a large space on the toe for a large rubber patch.
+Interestingly, the workaround to this problem has resulted in a popular and aggressive design for steep climbing and bouldering.
+Modern slippers like the La Sportiva Skwama and Scarpa Instinct VS add a single Velcro strap near the ankle of the slipper, which offers a very comfortable and secure fit and a large space on the toe for a big rubber patch.
 Standard slippers are a bit of a dying breed (the updated Evolv Rave is the only one on our list), but this combination of slipper and Velcro will only grow in popularity.

 Pulling on the La Sportiva Skwama climbing shoe

-The Skwama is a slipper with a single Velcro strap
+The Skwama is a slipper with a single Velcro strap | Credit: Jason Hummel

 Upper: Leather vs. Synthetic

 The upper is the part of the shoe that rests along the top and sides of your foot.
-In most climbing shoes, it's made out of leather or a synthetic leather substitute.
+Most climbing shoes are made out of leather or a synthetic leather substitute.
 The key difference to note between the two materials is that leather stretches, while synthetic materials generally do not.
 Thus, to help maintain their structure, many leather shoes also feature synthetic microfiber overlays and/or a liner at the heel or toe (which also boosts comfort and breathability).
 If a leather shoe lacks either of these features (as is the case with many highly sensitive shoes, like the La Sportiva Theory and Scarpa Drago), expect it to stretch up to a whole size.
 Thus, its important to pay attention to the materials when you size your shoe: No shoe should feel particularly comfortable when you first try it on, but all-leather, unlined shoes shoes should fit especially tight.

 Rock climbing shoes (La Sportiva Otaki heel hook)

-The Otaki's upper is made with both leather and synthetic materials
+The Otaki's upper is made with both leather and synthetic materials | Credit: Switchback Travel

 Rubber